 Making Sense of Science Evidence Review

-On their own initiative, the Group of Chief Scientific Advisors, adopted a scoping paper in February 2018 confirming their intention to produce a Scientific Opinion on Making sense of science under conditions of complexity and uncertainty.
+On their own initiative, the Group of Chief Scientific Advisors, adopted a scoping paper in February 2018 confirming their intention to produce a Scientific Opinion on Making sense of science for policy under conditions of complexity and uncertainty.
 The Cardiff Hub is coordinating the evidence review, which is expected to be published in 2019.

-Read more on Making Sense of Science.
+Read more on Making Sense of Science for Policy.

 Sustainable Food Systems Evidence Review